aliyun/terraform-provider-alicloud/website/docs/r/vpc_bgp_peer.html.markdown

 subcategory: "Express Connect"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_vpc_bgp_peer"
-sidebar_current: "docs-alicloud-resource-vpc-bgp-peer"
 description: |-
-  Provides a Alicloud VPC Bgp Peer resource.
+  Provides a Alicloud Express Connect Bgp Peer resource.
 ---

 # alicloud_vpc_bgp_peer

-Provides a VPC Bgp Peer resource.
+Provides a Express Connect Bgp Peer resource.

 For information about VPC Bgp Peer and how to use it, see [What is Bgp Peer](https://www.alibabacloud.com/help/en/doc-detail/91267.html).